Kaciaryna/team7-frontend/README.md

 ## PeerStreet Hackathon 2020 — Front-end

-Our main idea was simple: we want to show that it's possible to separate domain modal from implementation and maintain this model as the first-class project.
+Our main idea was simple: we want to show that it's possible to separate domain model from implementation and maintain this model as the first-class project.
 We created 3 repos connected:

 1. **Domain model** (Protobuf 3 + Rake task to build Ruby gem and Js/Ts package): [0x000000/team7-domain](https://github.com/0x000000/team7-domain)